List of 29 Characters in Chaucer’s Canterbury Tales

 The Sergeant at the Law

 The Sergeant of the Law is a man of purely material success.
-The King himself recruits him.
+He is recruited by the King himself.
 There is deliberate exaggeration in the apparent praise that the Man of Law could remember all the cases and judgments of court from the time of William the Conqueror.
-It points out that the Man of Law speaks so impressively and pedantically in order to make his fellow pilgrims think he knows all the cases.
+It points out that the Man of Law speaks so impressively and pedantically in order to make his fellow pilgrims think that he knows all the cases.
 The self-importance of the character is acutely apparent.
 The pose of being extremely busy is to impress clients and enable the Man of Law to extract more in terms of robes and fees.

 The Franklin